An American rock band from Orem, Utah. Since their formation in 2001, they have released five studio albums.

 - Non-Appearing Title: Rarely.
 "Noise And Kisses" is an example.

 - Ode to Intoxication: "Sound Effects And Overdramatics" is partly about crystal meth.
+Bert has had troubles with addiction in his past, although he's been clean for several years now.

 - Self-Titled Album: Their debut.